topcoder-platform/tc-bc-fabric/api-service/README.md

     Read the blockchain [README.md](../blockchain/README.md) to setup the fabric network.

-    Make sure the Fabric blockchain netowork has been setup before setting up this API.
+    Make sure the Fabric blockchain network has been setup before setting up this API.

 ## Configuration